tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where sent online messages could be obtained through `getLastMessage` of the conversation.
 - Fixed the issue where the obtained original image size of an image message was 0.
 - Fixed the issue where the V4 version could not get the width and height of thumbnails sent by the V2 version.
-- Fixed the issue where `getLoginUser()` could still get logged in users after force offline.
+- Fixed the issue where `getLoginUser()` could still get login users after they were forced offline.
 - Fixed the issue where `getSenderProfile` returned blank information.
 - Fixed the issue where `getOpUser` of `TIMGroupSystemElem` was empty.
 - Fixed the issue where `getMessage` failed to get the `MemberChangeList` content of group tips.